wavefrontHQ/observability-for-kubernetes/README.md

    ```
    See [Logs Overview (Beta)](https://docs.wavefront.com/logging_overview.html) for an overview and some links to more doc about the logging beta.

-   See [Bring Your Own Logs Shipper](#bring-your-own-logs-shipper) for an overview of how to use the operator with your own logs shipper.
+   See [Bring Your Own Logs Shipper](#bring-your-own-logs-shipper) for an overview of how to use the Operator with your own logs shipper.

-5. Deploy the Kubernetes Metrics Collector and Wavefront Proxy with your configuration
+5. Deploy the Kubernetes Metrics Collector and Wavefront proxy with your configuration
    ```
    kubectl apply -f <path_to_your_wavefront.yaml>
    ```
-6. Run the following command to get status for the Operations for Applications Kubernetes integration:
+6. Run the following command to get status of the Kubernetes integration:
    ```
    kubectl get wavefront -n observability-system
    ```